rtCamp/action-phpcs-code-review/README.md

 ## Environment Variables

-`USER_GITHUB_TOKEN`: [GitHub token](https://github.com/settings/tokens), that will be used to post review comments on opened pull requests if any issue is found during the inspections run.
+`USER_GITHUB_TOKEN`: [GitHub token](https://github.com/settings/tokens), that will be used to post review comments on opened pull requests if any issue is found during the code review.

 1. It is recommended to create this token from a bot user account.
 2. Permissions required for this token differ according to which type of repo this workflow has been setup for.